 The following adults will be on the trip.
-They are Dave & Marcia Adams, Carolyn Baxter, Jessica Childs, Yalin Chen, Jim & Laura Conklin, Denise Coulis, Doug Dillon, Lisa Foote, Rhonda Holland Sonja Heins, Tina Horth, Erin Kanz, Paula Krutilla, Kate Marventano, Brent & Laura Multer, Jenny Roatch, Miraim Schnur, Becky Schipper, and Kristine Wake.
+They are Dave & Marcia Adams, Jessica Childs, Yalin Chen, Jim & Laura Conklin, Denise Coulis, Doug Dillon, Lisa Foote, Rhonda Holland Sonja Heins, Tina Horth, Erin Kanz, Paula Krutilla, Kate Marventano, Brent & Laura Multer, Carolyn Reabe, Jenny Roatch, Miraim Schnur, Becky Schipper, Rick Thyes and Kristine Wake.

 25. Is there a student meeting to go through all the details of the trip?

 Yes!
 The student meeting is scheduled for 5th hour (10:51-11:35) on Friday, March 15 in the auditorium.
 While the meeting is to answer student questions, we do want to open it up to the parents as well.
 Because of the limited time, we ask that parents save their questions for after the meeting so we can address student needs first.

 26. I have a dietary restriction.
 What do I do?

 If you are a vegetarian, gluten free, or simply on a strict diet, there is no need to worry.
 The students will get Disney vouchers and Disney dollars to purchase the food of their choice either at Pop Century or any of the theme parks.
 There is no sit down dinner (restaurant style) where students will be served a preset meal.
 Students are free to choose their food options at any of the food vendors that are listed on the voucher for the entire trip.
 There will be plenty of food vendors with a multitude of food options so students will have no problem finding food items that will meet their dietary needs.

 26. I hear there are new procedures for those with medications?